cwida/gfe_driver/README.md

 in the library codes (e.g. teseo.**6**, stinger**3**) are unrelated to the versions of the systems evaluated, they were only used internally for development purposes.

 The database `output_results.sqlite3` will contain the final results.
-Use the [view definitions](https://github.com/whatsthecraic/gfe_results/blob/master/views.sql) from [this Jupyter repository](https://github.com/whatsthecraic/gfe_results) to interpret the data.
-In particular, the notebooks [insert_only_plot.ipynb](https://github.com/whatsthecraic/gfe_results/blob/master/insert_only_plot.ipynb), [updates_data.ipynb](https://github.com/whatsthecraic/gfe_results/blob/master/updates_throughput.ipynb) and [graphalytics_after_inserts.ipynb](https://github.com/whatsthecraic/gfe_results/blob/master/graphalytics_after_inserts.ipynb) are the notebooks used to make the final plots in the paper, for the insertions, the updates and the Graphalytics kernels, respectively.
+Refer to [this repository](https://github.com/whatsthecraic/gfe_notebooks) to see how to load and inspect the data within Jupyter notebooks and how to recreate the same plots of the paper.

 ### Repeating the experiments